Ismail-therap/Brushing-up-Python-/README.md

 # Brushing-up-Python

-Goal is to revisit the python concept for better understanding !!!
+Goal is to revisit the python concepts for better understanding !!!